machuchesteven/sql/concepts/schemas10/manage2.md

 - `CYCLE` - When the seq generator reaches one end of the range, restart on the other end, for ascending `REACH MAXVALUE go to MINVALUE`
 - `NOCYCLE` -

+if cycle is specified, there is a cache value for the sequence, without cycle the default is `NOCACHE`. with cycle, the value might be a number of times less than or equal to the number of increments in one cycle, otherwise throws an error hence

+- `CACHE integer` - as explained, Without specifying it, goes to default
+- `NOCACHE`

 ### Using a sequence

 A sequence contains the following pseudocolumns:-